YangPhD84/multiGMF/README.md

 - MATLAB R2017b or later.
 - Statistics and Machine Learning Toolbox, required by `Ttest_10CV.m` and `Ttest_Denovo.m` for the paired `ttest` function.
+- A Java Runtime Environment and ClusterONE 1.0 are required only for the MBiRW baseline.
+The JAR file must be available as `Baseline/MBiRW/cluster_one-1.0.jar`.

 # Installation
 multiGMF can be downloaded by